 How do you press tofu?

 The firmer the tofu, the lower the water content and the denser it is.
 To press excess water from tofu, simply wrap it in a clean kitchen towel or paper towels and place a cast iron pan or a couple heavy cookbooks on top.

 To press the tofu quickly, cut the block in half (width wise), wrap in paper towelling, place a cutting board over the slices with some heavy cookbooks on top.
-After 15 minutes, cut the tofu into cubes, slices or slabs and get cooking!
+After 15 minutes, cut or break the tofu into pieces, slices or slabs and get cooking!

 If you prefer, purchase a tofu press designed specifically to extract water from tofu.
 They are simple to use and clean up with just a rinse.